jasonjson/jasonjson.github.io/_posts/2015-10-21-reverse-nodes-in-k-group.markdown

 - LinkedList
 author: Jason
 ---
-<p><strong><em>Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.
-If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.</em></strong></p>
+**Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.
+If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.**

 ``` java